Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 • Benefits of 301 Redirects: 301 redirects permanently guide users and search engines to a new URL, ensuring traffic retention and transferring link equity to maintain SEO rankings.

-• Google’s Preference: While both tools serve important functions, Google appreciates the clarity offered by canonical tags for managing duplicate content, while 301 redirects are essential for seamless user experiences.
+• Google’s reference.
+While both tools serve important functions, Google appreciates the clarity offered by canonical tags for managing duplicate content, while 301 redirects are essential for seamless user experiences.

 • Practical Applications: Use canonical tags for multiple versions of similar content and implement 301 redirects when content is moved or discontinued to enhance user navigation.